There are several configuration items that need to be done before the PXE server will respond to clients and allow them to PXE boot.

 4. Be sure the Deployment Site Server Components Policies are on.

 **NOTE: Apply these plugins onto the Site Server.
-If imaging is to be done from the NS then the Deployment Task Server Component plugin will only need to be installed on it
+If imaging is to be done from the NS then the Deployment Task Server Component and NBS plugins will need to be installed on it

-- Turn on the 'Deployment Package Server Components - Install' Policy
+- *8.7.2 and earlier only - Turn on the 'Deployment Package Server Components - Install Policy

-- Turn on the 'Deployment Package Server Components- Upgrade' Policy
+- *8.7.2 and earlier only - Turn on the 'Deployment Package Server Components- Upgrade Policy